hanxianxuhuang/ftd-multiplayer/README.md

 ## Setup

 ### VM
-[A Ubuntu Server](https://ubuntu.com/download/server/step2) (others may also work) that has network connection configured to either Bridged or NAT
+[A Ubuntu Server](https://ubuntu.com/download/server/step2) (others may also work) that has network connection configured to Bridged

 ### Installing required packages
 ```